cardboard-iguana/cardboard-iguana.com/notes/netcat.md

 ### Port Scanning

-With the `-z` option, netcat will attempt to connect to all TCP ports on the targets in a sequential fashion, reporting which are open.
+With the `-z` option, netcat will attempt to connect to all TCP ports on the targets in a sequential fashion (if no ports are specified; otherwise just to the specified port), reporting which are open.
 It’s like a simple, very slow version of Nmap!

 ## References